syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! – occurs any other than numbers or blank cells.
+#VALUE! – occurs any other than numbers or blank cells.

 Example: